Mikastiv/ft_containers-terminator/README.md

 A tester for the project ft_containers at 42

+## Beware

+<strong>Every functions in the std::uninitialized family will show KOs in the tester </strong> because they don't use the allocator passed as a template argument to the container.
+It will show <strong>'Called destroy on uninitialized memory'</strong>.

 ## Usage

 Set the location of your containers folder in config.sh (variable FT_CONTAINERS) <br/>